RayhanaAkterDev/frontend-core-foundations/01-html/11-form-validation/README.md

 ---

-> 🧠 Pro Tip:
->
+## 💡 Pro Tip

-> _Native HTML5 validation reduces the need for complex JavaScript validation and improves accessibility by leveraging built-in browser features._
+_Native HTML5 validation reduces the need for complex JavaScript validation and improves accessibility by leveraging built-in browser features._

 ---